S-LucasSerrano/miniLibX_sample/README.md

 Then creates an image in memory based on a .xpm file and draws it on the window.

 Finally, it hooks specific functions to the key-pressed event and the repetition of the loop.
 * When a key is pressed, the window is cleared, the position of the sprite is updated based on which of the arrows has been pressed, and it is redrawn in the new position.
+You can press the keys R, G or B to change the image to a colored square.
 * Hooked to the loop is a function that slightly moves the square up and down every 10 frames to make it look animated.

 All the code is commented step by step, check it out! ^^^.